gekatateam/neptunus/plugins/outputs/kafka/README.md

     # events buffer size
     # also, messages batch size, see batch_timeout
+    # if configured value less than 1, it will be set to 1
     buffer = 100

     # kafka message maximum size in bytes